コンテンツにスキップ

 FLOW, 2013, LED Installation, Daedam Art Museum

-- The theme of ``Smart Illumination Yokohama 2014'', which you will be participating in, is ``Primary light: Light that we can talk about.''
+- The theme of the "Smart Illumination Yokohama 2014" in which you will participate is "Primary Light: Light that Talks".
 The most primary light that is closely related to humans is fire.
-Since then, humans have invented various types of light up to the present day.
-The LED lights used in your works can be said to be cutting-edge light created by modern technology, but at the same time, the title ``FLOW'' refers to fundamental natural phenomena such as rivers, the flow of water, and the way they wave in the wind.
-It gives me an image.
-I feel like your works often feature motifs that are common to everyone, such as nature, but you dare to combine these two elements, modern technology and nature, into one work.
-What is your intention in trying to do this?
+From then on, humans have invented various types of light up to the present.
+The LED lights used in your work can be said to be cutting-edge light using modern technology, but at the same time, the title "FLOW" evokes images of fundamental natural phenomena such as the flow of rivers and water, and the way water sways in the wind.
+I feel that your works often contain motifs that are common to everyone, such as nature.
+What is your intention in deliberately trying to combine the two elements of modern technology and nature in one work?

-Contemporary art can be said to be a reflection of its times, so I think it's only natural that artists of the same era use computers and LEDs.
-And in the future, even more new materials will emerge.
-However, I want to convey the most fundamental message in order to help modern people, who lead busy lives, recover their lost humanity and respect for nature, and that is why I create my works.
-This is the theme.
+Contemporary art can be said to be a reflection of the times, so it is natural that contemporary artists use computers and LEDs.
+And in the future, even newer materials will emerge.
+However, I want to convey the most fundamental message to help busy modern people recover their lost humanity and the preciousness of nature, and this is the theme of my work.

-- Please let us know if you have any thoughts about the primary relationship between cities and light, and people and light, which is the aim of the theme "Primary light."
+- What are your thoughts on the primary relationship between city and light, and between people and light, which the theme "Primary Light - Communicating Light" aims to explore?

-My "FLOW" series originates from Facebook friendships on the Internet, which are inseparable to people living in cities.
-This is because if we assume that Facebook friends from all over the world are on a line with each other, we might eventually be able to create a world map, thinking of this as the connection of people's energies in the East.
-Seeing it was the beginning of this work.
-At this time, I thought of these "connecting lines" as light.
+My "FLOW" series originated from the internet, Facebook friendships that are inseparable from the people who live in cities.
+The reason is that if we assume that Facebook friends all over the world are connected by lines, we can eventually create a world map, and this work began with the idea of connecting people's chi (energy) in the East.
+At that time, I thought of these "connecting lines" as light.

 Facebook Map, related image with Flow 47-600